vulcanize/eth-header-sync/README.md

 Ethereum data is natively stored in key-value databases such as leveldb (geth) and rocksdb (openethereum).
 Storage of Ethereum in these KV databases is optimized for scalability and ideal for the purposes of consensus, it is not necessarily ideal for use by external applications.
-Moving Ethereum data into a relational database can provide many advantages to downstream data consumers.
+Moving Ethereum data into a relational database can provide many advantages for downstream data consumers.

 This tool syncs Ethereum headers in Postgres.
 Addtionally, it validates headers from the last 15 blocks to ensure the data is up to date and handles chain reorgs by validating the most recent blocks' hashes and upserting invalid header records.